yumyum116/NeetCode150_1/array/Longest Common Prefix/note.md

 - Fast enough $`O(n*m)`$ and no extra memory $`O(1)`$

 ### Limitations
--
+- when prefix is long, time consuming until fidings of mismatch characters and low efficiency in memory usage

 ### Alternatives Considered
-- Vertical Scanning   : another approach with same effiency of horizontal approach, but shorter code rather than horizontal one
+- Vertical Scanning   : best approach when prefix is long or low memory capacity
 - Sorting             : low space complexity $`O(1)`$, but has a time complexity $`O(n * mlogm)`$
 - Trie                : another approach with same effiency of horizontal approach, but complex code